TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 Extend the database query in the `extension_get():` method in the `database_manager.py` to filter the SQL query based on the argument parameter and return it as JSON data where:

-1. If no valid parameter is passed the function will return the entire database in a JSON format because of the `%` wildcard.
+1. If no valid parameter is passed, the function will return the entire database in a JSON format because of the `%` wildcard.
-2. If a valid parameter is passed the database will be queried with with a `WHERE language LIKE' SQL query so all matching languages (if any) will be returned in a JSON format.
+2. If a valid parameter is passed, the database will be queried with a `WHERE language LIKE' SQL query, and all matching languages (if any) will be returned in JSON format.

 ```python
 def extension_get(lang):